- Computer modelled climate projections are the best information we have on our future climate.

 Detailed technical information on NARCliM 1.5 can be found on the NSW Climate Data Portal.

-The next generation of NARCliM data is in development and will use a combination of IPCC’s CMIP6 GCMs and regional climate models (RCMs) for 1960-2100 using two greenhouse gas/radiative forcing scenarios.
+The next generation of NARCliM data is in development and will use a combination of IPCC’s CMIP6 GCMs and regional climate models (RCMs) for 1951-2100 using multiple future climate scenarios.
 This dataset is due for release in 2023.

 Accessing NARCliM data